WyattBlue/auto-editor/README.md

 For example, edit out motionlessness in a video by setting `--edit motion`.

 ```
 # cut out sections where percentage of motion is less than 2.
 auto-editor example.mp4 --edit motion:threshold=2%

-# --edit is set to "audio" by default
+# --edit is set to "audio:threshold=4%" by default.
-auto-editor example.mp4 --silent-threshold 4%
+auto-editor example.mp4

-# audio and motion thresholds are toggled independently
+# Different tracks can be set with different attribute.
+auto-editor multi-track.mov --edit 'audio:stream=0 or audio:threshold=10%,stream=1'

+# Different editing methods can be used together.
 auto-editor example.mp4 --edit 'audio:threshold=3% or motion:threshold=6%'
 ```